 1. The agreement shall be established after the course participant has accepted the offer (see Article 3) under the conditions for dissolution as specified in Article 5.
 The agreement shall be created when the online registration form for the relevant offer has been completed and submitted.

 2. Pursuant to Article 6, the course participant shall have the option to dissolve the remote agreement at no cost within 14 days of accepting the offer.

-The moment of acceptance of the offer is the moment a completed online registration form for the relevant offering is submitted, without prejudice to the resolutive conditions laid out in Article 5.
+The moment of acceptance of the offer is the moment a completed online registration form for the relevant offering is submitted.
 The period of reflection will likewise take effect upon the submission of a completed online registration form for the relevant offering.

 3. If, during registration, the course participant has indicated that the course fees shall be paid by a business or institution, they must include the full name and address information of this institution as well as the name and e-mail address of the contact person.
 In this case, the invoice will be sent to the institution.
 However, the course participant is ultimately responsible for payment.